TheTeoChanel/Brainfuck-Interpreter-In-C/README.md

 1. Compile the source code `bf.c` into `bf`.
 2. Download and put the file `helloWorld.bf` into the same directory as the `bf` executable.
-3. Open the terminal in this directory and enter `bf helloWorld.bf` if on windows.
-On UNIX systems (linux&macOs) enter `./bf helloworld.bf`.
+3. Open the terminal in this directory.
+Enter `./bf helloworld.bf` if you are in UNIX bash terminal.
+If you are in Windows terminal, enter `bf helloWorld.bf`.

 It should exactly print "`Hello, World!`".